DCC-EX/dcc-ex.github.io/docs/support/ex-cs-diagnose.rst

   * - Question
     - If Yes
     - If No - Possible reasons

-  * - 1.
-Have you selected the correct COM port?
+  * - "Failed to upload because uploading error:"
     - Go to Question 2.
-    - See :ref:`ex-installer/installing:1. getting ready` for information on finding the correct COM port.
+    - (a) Have you selected the correct COM port? |BR| See :ref:`ex-installer/installing:1. getting ready` for information on finding the correct COM port.
+      (b) Have you selected the correct Arduino board type?

   * - 2.
-Have you selected the correct Arduino board type?
+Have you selected the correct Baud rate?
     - Go to Question 3.
     - ToDo

   * - 3.
-Have you selected the correct Baud rate?
-    - Go to Question 4.
-    - ToDo
-  * - 4.
 ToDo?
     - ToDo.
     - ToDo